sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "**no.**" Sans knew he shouldn't be getting riled up, but the idea of *him* hurting Papyrus was sickening. "that cannot be me."

 "But it is.
-It's a version of you that couldn't take the endless loops of genocide, that thought the ends might justify the means. *You* managed to avoid that.
+It's a version of you that couldn't take the endless loops of genocide, that decided the ends might justify the means. *You* managed to avoid that.
 Take solace in the fact that Papyrus is still with him *in spirit*."

 "Oooh, *that's* what that is," Flowey suddenly said.
 "I thought the guy had lost his marbles."